Blosc/bloscpack/README.rst

 * Debian packages (for python-blosc and bloscpack)
 * Establish and document proper exit codes
 * Use tox for testing multiple python versions
+* Investigate if we can use a StringIO object that returns memoryviews on read.
+* Implement a memoryview Compressed/PlainSource
+* Use a bytearray to read chunks from a file.
+Then re-use that bytearray during every read to avoid allocating deallocating strings the whole time.
+* Document the metadata saved during Numpy serialization
+* The keyword arguments to many functions are global dicts, this is a bad idea, Make the immutable with a forzendict.

 Changelog